gofynd/fdk-client-javascript/documentation/platform/PARTNER.md

-Delete a proxy path from the platform.
+Use this API to remove the proxy URL which is already generated for the external URL

 *Returned Response:*